Overview of GreenStart

 - If project is focussed on Energy Efficiency Design, company will be directed to apply to SEAI (EXEED; Stage 1).

 What are the call close dates?

-There are no call close dates.
-The process is not competitive and is approved by Enterprise Ireland management.
+The closing date is 31st August 2021.
+The process is not competitive and is approved by Enterprise Ireland management

 How do I apply?

 All applications for funding should be discussed with your Enterprise Ireland Adviser prior to submission.

 You can apply via the Enterprise Ireland Online Application System:

 The online application forms provide a step-by-step guide on how to complete each tab.

 Prior to applying you must do the following:

 If the company has already initiated a GreenStart assignment before submitting an application to Enterprise Ireland, the application and associated expenditure will not be accepted.